+Approved by Authorized Representative of the Principal (Name and Position)

-APPENDIX 4 – Procedures of the Principal and the Contractor interaction at services renderingGeneralconditionsforprovidingservices bytheContractor
+APPENDIX 4 – Procedures of the Principal and the Contractor interaction at services rendering

-Trend 1: Technical and engineering support of operation
+Technical and engineering support of operation

 Appendix 4.1.1

-Procedure of interaction between the Principal and the Contractor

-At sending the Contractor’s permanent specialists for technical support of operation

-1- Technical support for operation

-1.1 For provision of long-term services, a Contractor’s authorized representative(s), specialists of the Contractor shall be sent to the site/Tehran.

-Provision of Services shall be carried out in conformity with the Principal’s request on a long-term basis.
-Additionally, the Contractor, upon the request of the Principal, shall provide services of briefing and consultative character regarding operational experience of power units in Russia, except copyright protected data.

 The procedure of interaction between the Principal and the Contractor at the Contractor’s permanent specialists sending to IRI for technical support of operation is as follows:

 Stage 1.
 The Principal shall send an application drawn up in accordance with Appendix 2 specifying the specialty (areas of rendering services) and duration of starting/finishing services.
 The Contractor - REA shall be indicated in the “Organization” column.

 Stage 2.
 The Contractor shall consider the application, select candidates for rendering the required services.
 The specialists are selected among experienced NPP staff, affiliates of REA.
-The examination of the application with exception of the emergency cases shall be up to 2 weeks.
+The examination of the application shall be up to 2 weeks.

-By results, the Contractor shall chart full names of the specialists together with their working experience (resume or CV including position, grade and relevant reimbursement rate) and send them to the Principal.
+By results, the Contractor shall designate full names of the specialists together with their working experience (resume or CV including position, grade and relevant reimbursement rate) and send them to the Principal.
 The place of employment of the specialist (NPP/affiliate) shall be indicated in the “Organization” column.

 Stage 3.
 The Principal shall consider the proposals regarding the list of the performers and, in case of no reproof, shall send an official order-letter drawn up according to Appendix 2.